 Utilizing energy-saving rail cars and equipment

-All of the Group's railway companies aim to reduce their environmental burden by improving transportation efficiency.
-To that end, they have been upgrading to energy-saving rail cars and installing energy-efficient facilities at train stations in an effort to cut down on energy consumption.
+All of the Group's transportation companies aim to reduce their environmental impact by improving transportation efficiency.
+To that end, they have been upgrading to energy-saving rail cars and installing energy-efficient facilities at train stations and will continue to carry out research on train, bus, and taxi driving technologies in an effort to cut down on energy consumption.

 - Seibu Railway Installed regenerative braking systems to more efficiently restart after braking, and equipped train stations with backup power supplies